zhou13/gOSPREY/README.md

 * An implementation of GSMA\* on CUDA, which is able to continue the design process even if the system is out of memory.

 * An alpha release of OpenCL implementation of GA\*.
-This is not package by default.
+This is not packaged by default.
 Advanced users with coding ability may want to try it in `native/additional` directory.

-* A nice and clean build and package system based on CMake so you should not worry about the ugly compilation process of CUDA (`nvcc`) and Java Native Interface!
+* A nice build/package system based on CMake so you should not worry about the ugly compilation process of CUDA (`nvcc`) and Java Native Interface!

 Requirement
 -----------